beesness/game-dev-intro/README.md

 	You can download **all the emojis** from [this repository](https://github.com/iamcal/emoji-data).
 2. Your game must be playable by at least **3 players**.

 	Some of them may be eliminated whilst playing.
 However, there need to be at least three human players to start a game.

+	And no, they can't take turns.
+They have to play all at the same time.

 Due date: **Thursday, the 14th of December**